New monitors are always welcome! Experienced monitors will welcome you and help you master monitoring, reporting, and safety procedures.

 Start monitoring 30 minutes before sunset until 30 minutes after (or until it is too dark).
 Sunset time is included with each monitoring assignment.

-If it is cold (<13º), cloudy or rainy, you may want to start monitoring 45-60 minutes before sunset.
+If it is cold (<13º), cloudy or rainy, please start monitoring earlier – 45 to 60 minutes before sunset.
 Alternatively, you may choose to monitor on a subsequent night when conditions are better and your partner is available.
-For most locations, you can monitor from inside your car, even in steady rain.
+For most locations, you can monitor from inside your car, even in light rain.

 Always bring the following: